Great Britain at the 2022 Winter Olympics: Summary

 The team won two medals (a tally below the 3-7 medal target set by UK Sport) during the course of the Games, both in curling.
 This is also three medals less than the team achieved at both the 2014 and 2018 Winter Olympics.
 The women's team, skipped by Eve Muirhead won gold, beating Japan 10-3 in the gold medal game, and the men's team, skipped by Bruce Mouat won silver, having lost the gold medal match to Sweden 5-4 after an extra end.
 The gold medal from women's curling team ensured Great Britain won at least one gold medal for a fourth consecutive Winter Olympics.
 However, there was no repeat of the successes of previous Olympic Games in the sliding sports, particularly in skeleton, where Great Britain failed to win a medal - the first time this had happened since skeleton was included as an event.
 2018 bronze medallist Laura Deas finished 19th.
-The team had other high hopes with Charlotte Bankes being one of the favourites to win the Women's Snowboard Cross event, but she was beaten in the quarter finals and finished ninth overall.
+The team had other high hopes with Charlotte Bankes being one of the favourites to win the Women's Snowboard Cross event, but she was beaten in the quarter-finals and finished ninth overall.
 Izzy Atkin who won a bronze in 2018 in the Women's Ski Slopestyle also dented the team's hopes of further medals, after she withdrew from the games due to injury.

-Upside down flag controversy

-At the opening of the 2022 Winter Olympics, Eve Muirhead and Dave Ryding were seen waving the flag upside down.